El-Tejaso/vesper-fork/README.md

 Originally a fork of https://github.com/raunofreiberg/vesper.

-Most VSCode themes I have seen are quite bad.
-Most of the time, they sacrifice all of the useability and utility of VSCode's default theme, or they just look bad.
-I believe this is the first theme I have seen so far that is actually really good, so it has become my daily driver.
-However there are a few minor inconveniences in this theme that I aim to fix myself, as I believe that spamming the parent repo with issues or constantly hitting F5 on that repo waiting for all of the issues to be fixed is probably not something I would want to do into the future.
+This is the best VSCode I have seen by far.
+In fact, it is the only theme I have ever started using daily apart from the default VSCode default theme.
+However, it had a few issues (and the maintainer did not drop everything they were working on at the time and fix them within 5 min of my github issue), so I have decided to make a fork with my fixes.

 ## Current issues